jbreeden/mruby-rake-tasks/README.md

 # MRuby Rake Tasks

-Provides tasks for building mruby.
-You define a `build_config.rb` file for building mruby, tell it where mruby is checked out, and it will build your mruby into `./build`.
+This gem provides a few rake tasks that invert the control of the mruby build process.

+Rather than modifying the `build_config.rb` in your mruby checkout to define the gems you'd like to include, you maintain a local `build_config.rb` file in the gem you're developing.
+Then, use the rake tasks from this gem to build mruby, and the artifacts will be output to the mrbgem's `./build` directory.

 Tasks include: